SpaceVim/SpaceVim/docs/_posts/2019-10-25-use-vim-as-a-rust-ide.md

 ### Enable language layer

-To add Rust language support in SpaceVim, you need to enable the `lang#rust` layer.
+To add rust language support in SpaceVim, you need to enable the `lang#rust` layer.
 Press `SPC f v d` to open SpaceVim configuration file, and add the following snippet:

 ```toml